codatio/codat-docs/docs/expenses/faq.md

 	<Question
 		question="How do I reconnect a company?"
 		answer={`
-If a user disconnects, you can use a <a href="https://docs.codat.io/using-the-api/webhooks/core-rules-types#company-data-connection-status-changed">webhook</a> and redirect your user to the `linkUrl` of the accounting connection to re-authenticate.
+If a user disconnects, you can use a <a href="https://docs.codat.io/using-the-api/webhooks/core-rules-types#company-data-connection-status-changed">webhook</a> and redirect your user to the <code>linkUrl</code> of the accounting connection to re-authenticate.
 If a company changes accounting platforms, it is better to remove the accounting connection completely and create a new one.
 		`}
 	/>
 	<Question
 		question="Where can I find logo files for the accounting platforms supported by Sync for Expenses?" answer={`
-If you want to use the accounting platform logos in your user interface, you can get these via our `GET /integrations` endpoint.
+If you want to use the accounting platform logos in your user interface, you can get these via our <a href="https://docs.codat.io/platform-api#/operations/get-integrations-branding">Get branding</a> endpoint.
 		`}
 	/>
 	<Question
 		question="Can I use the Sandbox account to test a sync when implementing Sync for Expenses?" answer={`
-Currently, we do not support Sandbox as a destination platform when establishing an accounting connection.
+<p>Currently, we do not support Sandbox as a destination platform when establishing an accounting connection.
 This is because it is hard to see data that has been pushed and our Codat sandbox has been designed for pulling data.
-We recommend signing up for a free QuickBooks or Xero developer account to test syncs, which will give you sandbox access as well.

-For more information on how to set up your accounting platform integration take a look at the <a href="https://docs.codat.io/integrations/accounting/overview">following documentation</a>.
-		`}
-	/>
-	<Question
-		question="Can I use the Sandbox account to test a sync when implementing Sync for Expenses?" answer={`
-Currently, we do not support Sandbox as a destination platform when establishing an accounting connection.
-This is because it is hard to see data that has been pushed and our Codat sandbox has been designed for pulling data.
-We recommend signing up for a free QuickBooks or Xero developer account to test syncs, which will give you sandbox access as well.
+We recommend signing up for a free QuickBooks or Xero developer account to test syncs, which will give you sandbox access as well.</p>

-For more information on how to set up your accounting platform integration take a look at the <a href="https://docs.codat.io/integrations/accounting/overview">following documentation</a>.
+<p>For more information on how to set up your accounting platform integration, take a look at the <a href="https://docs.codat.io/integrations/accounting/overview">following documentation</a>.</p>
 		`}
 	/>
 </Questions>

 ## Syncing expenses